Alberta Legislative Assembly - http://www.assembly.ab.ca/net/index.aspx?p=mla_home

-If you are planning to visit your MLA to talk about the impact of compensation levels, educational opportunities (or lack of them) on your life and work, you are welcome to download and/or print out what our board and staff take into meetings to handle "numbers" questions accurately.
-We have included all of the sources for the numbers.
+If you are planning to visit your MLA or candidate to talk about the impact of compensation levels, educational opportunities (or lack of them) on your life and work, you are welcome to download and/or print out what our board and staff take into meetings to handle "numbers" questions accurately.
+We have included all of the sources for the numbers on the stats page.
+The 1-page Candidates handout has background facts without the sources and four key questions to ask candidates.
 The 3-page handout that you can leave with your MLA is designed with visual representations that we hope will be memorable.
-We will update these materials as new informaiton becomes available so that you have the best support with your meetings that we can give.
+We will update these materials as new information becomes available so that you have the best support with your meetings that we can give.
 All you have to supply are the stories of your personal experiences.

 Effective Meetings with MLAs

 Here are a couple of recommended resources on planning for meetings with MLAs or other elected officials.
 The MLA Advocacy Guide was developed by Public Interest Alberta in 2017.
 How to Have a Good Meeting is part of an online workshop for self-advocates called How to Have a Say in Government developed a few years ago by the Disability Action Hall in Calgary.

 PDD Program Manual - http://www.humanservices.alberta.ca/pdd-online/index.aspx

 This is the rulebook that sets out principles, definitions, processes and guidelines for Disability Services government programs for adult services (i.e., Persons with Developmental Disabilities).
 If you are looking for how things are supposed to work, including application processes, whether to improve your understanding, to make sure your applications or appeals have everything that they are supposed to have, or in order to hold the system accountable, this is an extremely useful resource.